2i2c-org/docs/about/pricing/comparison.md

-# Comparing pricing to similar services
+# Comparison to similar services

 This page is a guide to 2i2c's services, our pricing, and how this compares with similar kinds of offerings.

 :::{tip}
 The content on this page can be re-used as a part of "price reasonableness and comparisons" forms when completing contracting for communities.

+In each section below, we'll list a few similar companies and services that can be compared with 2i2c.
+Their presence and ordering do not constitute an "endorsement" and are not exhaustive - we are merely trying to be transparent and helpful about the other organizations in this space.
 :::

 ## How to think about 2i2c's service and pricing

-As a non-profit, we choose our prices as a function of our estimated costs.
+As a non-profit, we choose our prices to move forward on a sustainable path to achieve our mission according to [our cost model](costs:human) as well as [our growth model](strategy:growth).
 Our service entails developing and managing entirely open-source, vendor-agnostic, and community-driven infrastructure that is customized for research and education.

 Our aim with 2i2c's service model is to strike a balance between **scalability** and **flexibility**, with the constraints that we operate **transparently** and **collaboratively** with our communities, by runing **open-source** and **community-driven** infrastructure.